Journey to Beautiful Mount Stewart House & Gardens

 Lily Wood

 Adding to this beautiful masterpiece, there are paths around the lake overlooking the hill topped by Tir Na n’Og.
 The Londonderry’s private burial ground.
-Which is planted with exotic shrubs, some of which are fruit of plant hunting expeditions embarked upon by Lady Edith.
+Which is planted with exotic shrubs, some of which are the fruit of plant hunting expeditions embarked upon by Lady Edith.

 Other Areas of Mount Stewart

-Somewhere in the spatial area of the estate are the Coronation Walk- one of the hidden gems of Northern Ireland, rhododendron glades with of the aristocracy of the rhododendron family R. sinogrande and falconeri and many others, and the Jubilee Walk planted in 1935 for George V’s Jubilee.
+Somewhere in the spatial area of the estate are the Coronation Walk- one of the hidden gems of Northern Ireland, rhododendron glades with the aristocracy of the rhododendron family R. sinogrande and falconeri and many others, and the Jubilee Walk planted in 1935 for George V’s Jubilee.
 You can also visit the Temple of the Winds, designed by James ‘Athenian’ Stewart in 1780.
-The temple is based on the Tower of Andronicus Cyrrestes in Athens and it overlooks Strangford Lough.
+The temple is based on the Tower of Andronicus Cyrrestes in Athens, and it overlooks Strangford Lough.

 Walking Trails in the Grounds